Goanna (software)

-Goanna is an open-source browser engine that was forked from Mozilla's Gecko.
+Goanna is an open-source browser engine and part of Unified XUL Platform that was forked from Mozilla's Gecko.
 It is used in the Pale Moon and Basilisk browsers.
-It underlies the Interlink mail client, Hyperbola's IceWeasel, and other UXP-based applications.
+It underlies the Interlink mail client, Hyperbola's fork of Basilisk known as Iceweasel-UXP, and other UXP-based applications.
 It was also unofficially ported to Windows XP for the K-Meleon browser and Mypal.

+History

 Goanna as an independent fork of Gecko was first released in January 2016.
-The project's founder and lead developer, M. C. Straver, had both technical and trademark motives to do this in the context of Pale Moon's increasing divergence from Firefox.
+The project's founder and lead developer, M. C. Straver, cited technical- and trademark-related motives to do this in the context of Pale Moon's increasing divergence from Firefox.
 There are two significant aspects of Goanna's divergence: it does not have any of the Rust language components that were added to Gecko during Mozilla's Quantum project, and applications that use Goanna always run in single-process mode, whereas Firefox became a multi-process application.